Start by creating a central course landing page for your students in Google Classroom or Bard Moodle.

 If you already are familiar with Bard Moodle and have a course site, plan to leverage your existing site(s) to centrally share a variety of course resources, your course communications, discussion forums, and file submission/assignment options.

 Record presentations or messages to students and share them

 There are a number of situations where you may want to pre-record a short presentation for your students.
 This is a two-step process; capturing your presentation and then either copying the link to the recording and adding it to your Moodle or Classroom course site, or uploading the recording file to your course site.

 Record Your Screen-Based Presentation

 If you want to record a screen-based presentation, also known as a "screencast," you have a few options depending on the type of computer you're using.
 Note that these tools can be used to capture a single application (e.g. Keynote or PowerPoint), or your entire desktop.
-Some of these tools (Google Meet or Blue Jeans or Zoom) can also capture your webcam video and your microphone, if you wish to record yourself as part of the presentation.
+Some of these tools (Google Meet or Zoom) can also capture your webcam video and your microphone, if you wish to record yourself as part of the presentation.

 Host live, online meetings with your students

 Bard has a number of excellent options available for you to use to hold video meetings.

 Scheduling your Meeting in Zoom